 Welcome to Kit 4 Mentors!

 'Kit 4 Mentors' provides an unconventional and thought-provoking approach to supporting learners in the workplace.
-Anyone who works with students, apprentices, or new recruits of any sort will benefit from the information shared here.
+Anyone who works with students, apprentices, or new recruits of any sort can benefit from the information shared here.

 This online toolkit is a product of years of experience.
 Anthea has combined research into the experiences of mentors in healthcare with a varied career immersed in a variety of workplaces.
 With her extensive personal experience of facilitating work-based learning, Anthea brings a unique perspective on the challenges of helping people to learn on the job.

 See more information about the author